Meet the Family Advisory Council members

 Experience/Areas of Interest: Neurology, Neurosurgery, ENT, Infectious Disease

-Mr. Dominique is a father of three living in Sharon, Massachusetts.
+Mr. Dominique is a father of three living in Sharon, Mass.
 Father to Jayden, Jasmine, and Arrivee, the Dominique family went through a severely traumatic experience when Jasmine was diagnosed at 7 with a condition called Pott's Puffy Tumor.
 Prior to coming to Boston Children’s, several different types of antibiotics were given to Jasmine to treat symptoms associated with a sinus infection.
 Prisnel’s wife, a nurse, noticed that her daughter's forehead was beginning to protrude and that she was not improving with antibiotics.
 A decision was made to take Jasmine to the Emergency Department at Boston Children’s.
 Within minutes of seeing a physician, they mentioned what they thought it might be and ran tests to validate that Jasmine had a Pott's Puffy Tumor.
 Because of the time that had elapsed during initial efforts to treat Jasmine the tumor had progress to a point where Jasmine required emergency surgery.
 Prisnel was impressed by how the nurse educator explained to Jasmine, in a way she could understand, what her surgery would entail.
 The conversation ended with the nurse educator explaining to Jasmine that she would sort of be like a unicorn with no horn.
 That seemed to make perfect sense to Jasmine!
 Jasmine’s procedure was successful, and the care that she received enabled her to return to her normal activities following a recovery period.
 It’s this and 100 little positive stories nested within that have put Boston Children’s in a special place in Prisnel’s heart.
 Saving his daughter’s life wasn’t enough.
 Along the way staff made her happy, safe, and even helped her have a little fun along the way.

 Member since: 2022